Behodler/limbo/documentation/Layer2Scarcity.md

 # Implications for Flan
 Flan will be priced according to the same metric as on Mainnet.
 So if we're targeting Dai on Mainnet, we'll target Dai on Arbitrum.
 In addition, Flan is capitalized by the same version of SCX across layers.
 This means that while the token contracts are different, Flan mainnet is likely to trade 1:1 with Flan Arbitrum with high levels of liquidity.
 And so they can be treated as essentially equivalent tokens.

-While there is minting of Flan to raise the intial SCX_P, this essentially means twice as much Flan per unit of incoming liqudity is minted on L2.
+While there is minting of Flan to raise the intial SCX_P, this essentially means twice as much Flan per unit of incoming liquidity is minted on L2.
 However, the current design on Limbo mainnet is that more than 10x liquidity comes in for every unit of Flan.
 So the net result to Flan liquidity is still positive and this doesn't even factor in the positive impact this entire scheme will have on the SCX price.

 Currently considered name for this strategy: Grand Unified Liquidity (GUL).